 EXCURSION FROM FLORENCE TO SIENA & SAN GIMIGNANO

-This Siena San Gimignano private tour from Florence takes you to two of the most iconic Tuscan hill towns with the expertise of a professional driver-guide who brings your Tuscany destinations to life.
+Tuscany is the world’s richest region in UNESCO World Heritage sites.
+This itinerary was made with care to lead you through two of these unique locations.
+With this private tour of Siena and San Gimignano from Florence, we will take you to two of the most iconic Tuscan hill towns with the expertise of one of our professional driver-guides who brings your destinations to life.

 Today Siena is a relatively small city.
 At the peak of its splendor, it had few equals in Europe in terms of wealth, power and beauty.
 When Siena’s turbulent history canceled its political prominence, its beauty remained intact.
 No other city in Europe embodies the Middle Ages better than Siena.
 But Siena also has a special story to tell, that of its effort not to be overshadowed by its eternal enemy, Florence.
 The most important buildings in Siena speak of the pride of its citizens and their determination to be second to no one in elegance and prestige.